Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 Alright, a lot of stuff happened in that change.
 Let's list off what was changed and describe those changes quickly.
 1) We added a function to `_update_counts()` called `update_words()` for DRY purposes.
 2) We updated `create_report()` so that it changed the `master_counts_dict` attribute with the count dictionary from `_update_counts()`.
 3) We changed the data structure we used to keep track of out counts to make (2) easier.
 One by one, slowly now.

-1) As we talked about earlier we wanted to make a function that updated our words information as we wrote the same lines for this task twice in our original implementation of `_update_counts()`.
+1. As we talked about earlier, we wanted to make a function that updated our words information, as we wrote the same lines for this task twice in our original implementation of `_update_counts()`.
 Here we are seeing a function, aptly named `update_words()`, which is defined within the scope of `_update_counts()`.
-We call functions like these nested functions, or helper functions, and because they are defined within the scope of another function it has access to all the variables within the scope of its parent function.
-The upshot of this is that we don't have to pass `_update_counts()`'s `counts_dict` variable to `update_words()` as it automatically has access to that variable because of the scope it was defined in.
+We call functions like these nested functions, or helper functions.
+Because they are defined within the scope of another function, our `update_words()` has access to all the variables within the scope of its parent function.
+The upshot of this is that we don't have to pass `_update_counts()`'s `counts_dict` variable to `update_words()`, as it automatically has access to that variable because of the scope it was defined in.

-2) We see the update to the `master_counts_dict` attribute on line 17.
-This is happening from within `create_report()` so that the user can call either `create_reports()` to make more than one report, or make a single report with `create_report()` and both will update the `master_counts_dict` attribute.
-Useful functionality.
+2. We see the update to the `master_counts_dict` attribute on line 17.
+This is happening from within `create_report()` so that the user can call either `create_reports()` to make more than one report, or make a single report with `create_report()`.
+Both will update the `master_counts_dict` attribute, which is useful functionality for our class.

-3) This update that we implemented in (2) was made easier by using the Counter class (imported from the collections library).
-The Counter class keeps, as you could easily guess, counts of things.
-This is exactly what we were doing before with out dictionaries.
-So why are we using Counters now.
+3. This update that we implemented in (2) was made easier by using the Counter class (imported from the collections library).
+The Counter class keeps counts of things.
+This is exactly what we were doing before with our dictionaries.
+So why are we using Counters now?
 Well, as you may have guessed, we get some extra functionality when using Counters.
 Because the Counter class knows that it will only ever have integers stored as values, it has the built in ability to add the values from two Counters by key and make a new Counter.
 That's what we see happening in line 17.
-Other functionality of Counters can be found in the [docs](https://docs.python.org/2/library/collections.html#collections.Counter), you can learn things like Counters being a subclass of `dict`, which makes sense when you think about it!
+Other functionality of Counters can be found in the [docs](https://docs.python.org/2/library/collections.html#collections.Counter).
+Here you can learn things like Counters being a subclass of `dict`, which makes sense when you think about it!

 #### Magic Methods with Your Classes

-We now have a well encapsulated class that not only allows us to create reports but keeps track of the counts over all the documents it's been used for and the vocabulary used in those documents.
-We could implement some functionality that allows the user to control how a report is printed to the user or to keep track of the average number of words in each document, etc. Who knows what our boss will want us to do next.
-Instead, the last bit of functionality that we're going to implement on this class is making it respond to the `len()` function as this seems an intuitive way to get the size of the classes vocabulary.
+We now have a well encapsulated class that not only allows us to create reports, but also keeps track of the word counts and vocabulary over all the documents it's seen.
+To add additional functionality, we could implement some methods that allow the user to control how a report is printed to the user, or to keep track of the average number of words in each document, etc. Who knows what our boss will want us to do next.
+Instead, the last bit of functionality that we're going to implement on this class is making it respond to the `len()` function, as this seems like an intuitive way to get the size of the classes vocabulary.

-As we discussed earlier we can perform tasks like this, ones that allow custom classes to interact with the Python interpreter in an intuitive way, can be accomplished with magic methods.
-In this case we're going the need the, you guessed it, `__len__()` method ([here](https://docs.python.org/2/reference/datamodel.html#object.__len__) are the docs).
+As we discussed earlier, we can perform tasks like this (ones that allow custom classes to interact with the Python interpreter in an intuitive way) by using magic methods.
+In this case we're going the need the `__len__()` method ([here](https://docs.python.org/2/reference/datamodel.html#object.__len__) are the docs).

-While it might seem intuitive that Python should be able to figure out that you want the size of the set stored on instances of your class if you were to pass one of those instances to the `len()` function, how else does it know how long a list or a dictionary is??
-Remember it's because the classes implement a specific version of the `__len__()` method so that when an instance of those classes are passed to `len()` Python knows how to find the "length".
+While it might seem intuitive that Python should be able to figure out that you want the size of the set stored on instances of your class if you were to pass one of those instances to the `len()` function, how does it know how long a list or a dictionary is??
+Remember, it's because those classes implement a specific version of the `__len__()` method so that when an instance of those classes are passed to `len()`, Python knows how to find the "length".

-What do we want to return from the `ReportCreator`'s `__len__()` method then.
-The size of the vocabulary set.
-To get that we need to call `len()`!
-This might seem a little self-defining/cyclic in it's logic, however, note that if we call `len(self.vocabulary)`, Python knows how to find the length of the set.
-If we return that value from `__len__()` then we extend that functionality to apply to instances of our class.
+What do we want to return from the `ReportCreator`'s `__len__()` method, then?
+We want to return the size of the vocabulary set.
+To get that, we need to call `len()`!
+This might seem a little self-defining/cyclic in it's logic.
+Note, however, that if we call `len(self.vocabulary)`, Python knows how to find the length of the set.
+If we return that value from `__len__()`, then, we extend that functionality to apply to instances of our class.

 ```python
 from collections import Counter